web_0347.jpg

 Yale Law School is committed to providing robust support to students and alumni seeking jobs in public interest law.
 Our help includes assisting students in identifying and applying for funded positions in public interest organizations and in government, both domestically and internationally.
 It is because of the Law School’s commitment to both the success of its students and the advancement of public interest that we require fellowship applicants to submit thoughtful, well-developed, and concise applications for funding.
 To the extent possible, applicants are encouraged to apply for all the fellowships that meet their interests, including those offered by YLS and the University as well as those offered by other organizations, foundations, or firms, as well as for permanent positions.

 In order to be considered for the Bernstein (International Human Rights), Liman, Gruber, Robina, Heyman, YPIF and YLJ fellowships, you must complete the Yale Law School Common Application.
 All other fellowships have descriptions of the application processes on their websites.
-The 2024 YLS common application will open on January 2, 2024 and close on February 1, 2024 at 11:59pm ET.
+The 2025 YLS common application will open on January 3, 2025 and close on February 3, 2025 at 11:59pm ET.
+For the 2025-2026 application cycle only, applications for the Heyman Fellowship will have a deadline of March 19, 2025 at 11:59pm ET.
 See also our Instructions for Online YLS Fellowship Applications.

 A complete application will comprise the following elements: Depending on the fellowship or fellowships for which you are applying, you may seek funding for either a specific project or a staff position.
 You should consult the individual fellowship descriptions for further information.